 In these cases, a doctor may recommend a different treatment plan.

-This research also states that because antibiotics affect all vaginal bacteria, using antibiotics to treat BV may lead to a vaginal yeast infection.
-This occurs in about
+Additionally, using antibiotics to treat BV may lead to a vaginal yeast infection.
+This occurs in about 10% of those who take clindamycin or metronidazole.

 Symptoms of a yeast infection include lumpy, white vaginal discharge or vaginal itching and redness.